-The Vosges and neighbouring regions have several quality wildlife parks, perfect for a rainy family outing or a change of pace.
+The Vosges and neighbouring regions have several quality wildlife parks, perfect for a rainy family outing or a change of pace during a stay in La Bresse.

 Sainte Croix Park (1h30)